paulbluestreet/label_automobile/ASSIGNMENT.md

 Being the pro car salesmen that they are, they decided to develop the front-end via another agency.
 They entrust the back-end to none other than Label A.

-After a research Sprint 0, we've defined the following user stories on top of our backlog:
+After some initial research, we've defined the following user stories on top of our backlog:
 * As a company, I want all my products in a database, so I can offer them via our new platform to customers
 * As a client, I want to add a product to my shopping cart, so I can order it at a later stage
 * As a client, I want to remove a product from my shopping cart, so I can tailor the order to what I actually need